by Jack Norris, RD • Last updated December 2013

-Please see the table Calcium & Oxalate Content of Foods (opens in new window), for the oxalate amounts in foods reported in the scientific literature or by the USDA.
-Unfortunately, there are many foods which are not included and there is much talk in the low-oxalate community suggesting the "old" methods of testing oxalate amounts in foods is inaccurate.
-I'm working on sorting this out.
+Please see the table Calcium and Oxalate Content of Foods for the oxalate amounts in foods reported in the scientific literature or by the USDA.
+Unfortunately, there are many foods which are not included and there is much talk in the low-oxalate community suggesting the “old” methods of testing oxalate amounts in foods is inaccurate.
+I’m working on sorting this out.

 In the meantime, here are two alternative tables which list more foods: